The Latest: Accidentally shot boy's mother: 'Love your kids'

 The mother of a 9-year-old boy who was accidentally shot and killed says to show your children love "because you never know what will happen."

-Markia (mark-EE-uh) Thomas of Marrero describes son Marquis (mar-KEEZ) as loving basketball and riding his hoverboard.
+Markia (mark-EE-uh) Thomas of Marrero describes son Marquis (mar-KEES) as loving basketball and riding his hoverboard.
 She spoke briefly to reporters outside her one-story brick house Thursday.

 Jefferson Parish Sheriff Joseph Lopinto told reporters earlier that the child had found his 18-year-old cousin's gun, which went off accidentally while the teen was trying to take it away Wednesday night.

-Lopinto says Kamone (kah-MOHN) Thomas of Marrero has been arrested on charges of negligent homicide, possessing marijuana and obstructing justice, because Thomas said he threw the gun into a canal.
+Lopinto says Kamone (kay-MOHN) Thomas of Marrero has been arrested on charges of negligent homicide, possessing marijuana and obstructing justice, because Thomas said he threw the gun into a canal.

 11:40 a.m.